KMAnker/IAV_ancestral_reconstruction/README.md

 We cannot publicly upload the genetic sequences from GISAID, and therefore no sequence (fasta) files are uploaded to this repository.
 However, the [data](https://github.com/KMAnker/IAV_ancestral_reconstruction/tree/main/data) folder contains lists of accession numbers for all the sequences originally downloaded for analysis as well as for the sequences kepth through each step of the data preparation.

+The full list of GISAID sequences used and their contributors can be found in the [GISAID accnowledgement table](https://github.com/KMAnker/IAV_ancestral_reconstruction/tree/main/data/gisaid_supplemental_table_epi_set_250117dt.pdf).

 ## Analysis and output folders